Actinopterygii (ray-finned fishes) > Saccopharyngiformes

 Morphology | Morphometrics

-soft rays: 54.
-M. jesse differs from all other species of the genus by the following combination of characters: head short, snout blunt, skull length 4.1% TL, rostral fang with dorsal profile slightly convex forming an almost straight line with frontal profile of skull, dorsal fin origin above myomere number 11, anal fin origin below dorsal fin ray number 29, myomeres 104 and jaw with 16 teeth.
-No lateral, subdermal pigmentation (Ref.
+soft rays: 110 - 130.
+M. boehlkei differs from all other species of the genus by the high number of anal fin rays (110-130 vs. 42-88) and by an obtuse angle between rostral fang and frontal profile of skull.
+It is further distinguished by the following combination of characters: head short, snout blunt, skull length4.2-5.2% TL, rostral fang with dorsal profile slightly concave, anal fin origin below dorsal fin rays number 7-13, pectoral fin 2-3% TL, lower jaw nearly straight, and 6 lateral, subdermal spots of pigmentation (Ref.
 34506).

 Life cycle and mating behavior

 Maturity | Reproduction | Spawning | Eggs | Fecundity | Larvae

 Bertelsen, E. and J.G.
 Nielsen, 1987.
 The deep sea eel family Monognathidae (Pisces, Anguilliformes).
 Steenstrupia, 13(4):141-198.
 (Ref.
 34506)